ADMA Biologics Announces First Quarter 2023 Financial Results and Provides Business Update

 Conference Call Scheduled for Today at 4:30 p.m.
 ET

-RAMSEY, N.J. and BOCA RATON, Fla., May 10, 2023 (GLOBE NEWSWIRE) -- ADMA Biologics, Inc. (Nasdaq: ADMA) (“ADMA” or the “Company”), an end-to-end commercial biopharmaceutical company dedicated to manufacturing, marketing, and developing specialty plasma-derived biologics, today announced its first quarter 2023 financial results and provided a business update.
+RAMSEY, N.J. and BOCA RATON, Fla., May 10, 2023 (GLOBE NEWSWIRE) -- ADMA Biologics, Inc. ADMA ("ADMA" or the "Company"), an end-to-end commercial biopharmaceutical company dedicated to manufacturing, marketing, and developing specialty plasma-derived biologics, today announced its first quarter 2023 financial results and provided a business update.

 "ADMA generated first-time Adjusted EBITDA profitability, totaling $2.5 million, during the first quarter of 2023.
 In addition to continued gross profit growth and realization of operating efficiencies, this breakthrough achievement was propelled by an impressive 96% year-over-year increase in total revenues, which reached $57 million in the quarter," said Adam Grossman, President and Chief Executive Officer of ADMA.
 "Based on these results, we have increased our 2023 total revenue guidance, now expected to exceed $220 million, and we anticipate continuing to grow EBITDA from the newly established baseline throughout the remainder of 2023."